 But you can set up a cron job to clean up old audit entries.
-Since version 2.19 audit entries can be either cleaned up based on the number of entries or based on the age.
+Since version 2.19 audit entries can be either cleaned up based on the number of entries or based on on the age.
+Cleaning based on the age takes precedence.

-Cleaning based on the age takes precedence:
+Cleaning based on the number of entries: